“Your creeds are dead, your rites are dead,

 - Gilbert Highet (1906-1978) was a Scottish American classicist, academic writer, intellectual critic, and literary historian.
 He was married to Cold War novelist Helen MacInnes.

-When it came time to present their recommendations to the Pulitzer Advisory Board at Columbia, the Jury noted that “none of the novels brought to its attention seemed of really outstanding merit or equal to many at least of those which have received the prize in the past.”
-If not for the fact that the previous year also issued no award (Hemingway’s For Whom The Bell Tolls was infamously snubbed) the Jury would have preferred not to issue an award again in 1942.
-Nevertheless, they presented four of the least awful novels in no particular order: Windswept by Mary Ellen Chase, The Great Big Doorstep by E. P. O’Donnell, Storm by George Stewart, and Green Centuries by Caroline Gordon.
+When it came time to present their recommendations to the Pulitzer Advisory Board at Columbia University, the Jury noted that “none of the novels brought to its attention seemed of really outstanding merit or equal to many at least of those which have received the prize in the past.”
+If not for the fact that the previous year had also issued no award (in which Ernest Hemingway’s For Whom The Bell Tolls was infamously snubbed) the Jury would have preferred not to issue an award again in 1942.
+Nevertheless, they presented four possible novels for consideration in no particular order: Windswept by Mary Ellen Chase, The Great Big Doorstep by E. P. O’Donnell, Storm by George Stewart, and Green Centuries by Caroline Gordon.

-However, the Advisory Board rejected all four of these recommendations.
-Instead members of the Advisory Board sent various letters to Joseph Pulitzer, Jr. –son of the award’s founder– with the hope of securing his blessing.
-Novelist W. E. Woodward praised Upton Sinclair’s Dragon’s Teeth, however the novel was actually published in 1942 (not 1941) and thus it was ineligible for the year’s consideration, however it would go on to win the Pulitzer the following year.
-Another Board member Julian LeRose Harris of The Chattanooga Times suggested the latest novel by Ellen Glasgow, In This Our Life, would be a top quality choice.
-He intended the award to be in recognition of her full body of work, while praising her as one of the best and under-appreciated writers of his generation (at the time Ms. Glasgow was nearly 70 years old).
-This was enough to persuade the Board and so In This Our Life was selected as the winner, although of course today posterity has not exactly smiled upon Ms. Glasgow’s body of literary work.
+However, the Advisory Board rejected all four of these recommendations, and instead members of the Advisory Board sent various letters to Board Chair, Joseph Pulitzer –son of the award’s namesake– with the hope of securing his blessing for a different selection.
+Novelist W. E. Woodward praised Upton Sinclair’s Dragon’s Teeth, however the novel was actually published in 1942 (not 1941) and thus was ineligible for this year’s consideration (it would actually win the Pulitzer the following year).
+Another Board member Julian LeRose Harris of The Chattanooga Times suggested the latest novel by Ellen Glasgow, In This Our Life, as a top quality choice.
+He intended for the award to be in recognition of Glasgow’s full body of work, while praising her as one of the best and under-appreciated writers of his generation (Ms. Glasgow was nearly 70 years old at the time).
+This was enough to persuade the Board and so In This Our Life was selected as the winner, although today posterity has not exactly smiled upon Ms. Glasgow’s body of literary work.
+She remains a mostly forgotten American writer.

 Who is Ellen Glasgow?